CPAN-Security/security.metacpan.org/docs/questions.md

 * What are the concrete demands for metadata required for liable parties to actually live up to the obligations set by the CRA?
     * To which extent these metadata have to be up-to-date and authoritative (e.g. if a component author changes it's license, what happens?)

+## Manufacturer?

+* Does receiving anything but donations make an actor into a Manufacturer
+* Does earning money on publishing an open source component automatically a Manufacturer

+# (wishlist)

+* funding is needed